The Moral Core of Scotist Ethics

 Aquinas and Scotus on Power

-Gwenaëlle Aubry’s Genèse du dieu souverain (Genesis of the Sovereign God) concludes with chapters on Aquinas and Scotus.
+Gwenaëlle Aubry’s Genèse du dieu souverain (Genesis of the Sovereign God) concludes with chapters on Aquinas and Duns Scotus.
 She finds that Aquinas systematically substitutes power and action for Aristotle’s less familiar and more subtle ends-oriented concepts of potentiality and act.
 Aquinas then distinguishes between active power and receptive or passive power, neither of which has much to do with Aristotelian potentiality.

 For Aristotle, Aubry says, potentiality is an indwelling tendency of a being to be attracted toward an end.
 Pure act is the realization of an end (and, I would add, not itself a movement but an unmoved mover that is an attractor).
 For Aquinas, the receptive power of beings is the power to receive being from God.
 Pure act is equated with God’s creation from nothing.
 Aquinas strongly associates being with power; the power of God, pure Being, pure Existence, is for him an active and efficient cause, not an unmoved attractor.
 On my reading of Aristotle, it is only the less-than-pure acts of moved movers that are active and efficient causes; the “first” cause is an end that attracts beings.